uport-project/veramo-website/docs/guides/react_native.md

 ### Native

-We need to setup some native depenencies and shims that Serto plugins will use for database and key management.
+We need to setup some native depenencies and shims that Veramo plugins will use for database and key management.

 ```bash
 yarn add react-native-sodium react-native-sqlite-storage